Based on Your Reading:

 Types of Endoscopic Biopsies for Mesothelioma

 There are several types of endoscopic biopsies.
-Doctors often choose these types of biopsies because they can collect large samples of tumors.
+Doctors often choose endoscopic biopsies because they can collect large samples of tumors.

-A fine-needle biopsy for mesothelioma is a quicker and less invasive procedure than endoscopy.
-Although it’s not as effective as thoracoscopy for diagnosing pleural mesothelioma, it can be a safer alternative for some patients and is effective for diagnosing peritoneal mesothelioma.
+A fine-needle biopsy for mesothelioma is a quicker, less invasive test than endoscopy.
+It’s not as effective as thoracoscopy for diagnosing pleural mesothelioma.
+But, it can be a safer alternative for some patients.
+It’s also effective in diagnosing peritoneal mesothelioma.

-It’s typically performed as an outpatient procedure with local anesthesia.
+It is usually done as an outpatient procedure with local anesthesia.
 It uses a long, hollow needle attached to a syringe to remove up to 10,000 sample cells for analysis.
-Your doctor will typically use an ultrasound or CT scan to accurately guide the needle to the target.
+Your doctor will usually use an ultrasound or CT scan to guide the needle to the target.

-This method carries fewer risks than endoscopy, though patients still face a small risk of infection or bleeding.
-For lung biopsies, there’s a risk of a collapsed lung and potential bleeding into the space around the lungs (hemothorax).
+This method is less risky than endoscopy.
+But, patients still face a small risk of infection or bleeding.
+Lung biopsies can cause a collapsed lung or blood pooling around the lung (hemothorax).
 Coughing up a small amount of blood after a lung biopsy is normal.

 Fine-Needle Biopsy Procedure

-Before deciding on a fine-needle biopsy, you should talk to your doctor about what you can expect.
-Depending on your individual needs and health conditions, you may need to take medication for pain or anxiety before the procedure.
+Before a fine-needle biopsy, talk to your doctor about what to expect.
+You may need to take medication for pain or anxiety before the procedure.
+It depends on your needs and health.

 You can go home after the procedure.
 Experiencing some pain is normal.
-Depending on the doctor’s instructions, the patient may take over-the-counter pain medications and will need to limit their physical activity for several days.
+The patient may take OTC pain meds, per the doctor’s instructions.
+They should rest and limit activity for several days.

 Thoracentesis and paracentesis are 2 other procedures that aren’t true biopsies, but they’re similar.
-Thoracentesis drains fluid from around the lungs, and paracentesis drains fluid from the abdomen.
+Thoracentesis drains fluid from around the lungs.
+Paracentesis drains fluid from the abdomen.

-Using local anesthesia, your doctor inserts a long, blunt needle to drain fluid from pleural effusions in the lungs and ascites in the belly.
-This helps them determine the cause of your excess fluid.
+Your doctor will use local anesthesia.
+They will insert a long, blunt needle to drain fluid from the lining of the lung or abdomen.
+Lab tests help them determine the cause of your excess fluid.

-Neither procedure can provide an accurate mesothelioma diagnosis, but they can help in the diagnostic process.
+Neither procedure can accurately diagnose mesothelioma.
+But, they can aid diagnosis.
 Many other conditions cause excess fluid, so it’s important to rule them out.
-Removing fluid also helps relieve symptoms of pleural effusion or ascites such as shortness of breath and abdominal swelling.
+Removing fluid relieves symptoms of pleural effusion such as shortness of breath.
+It also improves abdominal swelling associated with ascites.

 Jim Madaris developed pleural effusion after abdominal surgery with HIPEC for peritoneal mesothelioma because the tumor cells migrated into the thoracic cavity.
 Doctors first used a thoracentesis to drain the fluid.
 Eventually, he received a pleurodesis to eliminate the space between the lungs and the chest wall.

 Doctors don’t typically use surgical biopsies to diagnose mesothelioma.
-However, when an endoscopic or fine-needle biopsy isn’t possible, the patient may require surgery to identify and biopsy tumors.
+If an endoscopic or fine-needle biopsy isn’t possible, the patient may need surgery to find and biopsy tumors.

-A surgeon performs a surgical biopsy during open surgery, which allows the doctor to clearly see any tumors and collect large samples — including whole tumors.
-The type of surgical biopsy a patient needs depends on the location of the suspected mesothelioma.
+A surgeon performs a surgical biopsy during open surgery.
+This lets the doctor see any tumors and collect large samples, including whole tumors.
+The type of biopsy a patient needs depends on the mesothelioma’s location.

 When performing a surgical biopsy, the surgeon will usually remove as much of the suspected cancer as possible.
-This provides a large sample of cancer cells for diagnosis and analysis.
-It has the highest accuracy rate for mesothelioma diagnosis, but it also carries the greatest risk of complications.
+This provides a large sample of cancer cells for testing.
+It has the highest accuracy for diagnosing mesothelioma.
+But, it also has the greatest risk of complications.

 Surgical biopsies require general anesthesia and large incisions.
-As with any major surgery, there is a significant risk of bleeding, infection or other complications.
-Surgical biopsies also require much more recovery time than less-invasive biopsies.
+Any major surgery carries a high risk of bleeding, infection or other complications.
+Surgical biopsies require much more recovery time than less-invasive ones.

 The experience of the pathologist reviewing the biopsies is very important.
 It’s important that the biopsies get reviewed by a hospital or a medical center that has a pathologist who specializes in mesothelioma and examines a lot of samples.

-After your biopsy, you and your doctor will receive a pathology report with your biopsy results.
-Mesothelioma biopsy findings can include the subtype of mesothelioma, the size of the tumor(s), whether the mesothelioma has spread and other information.
-Doctors use this information, along with blood tests and imaging studies, to determine the mesothelioma stage and select the most effective treatment.
+After your biopsy, you and your doctor will get a report with the results.
+A biopsy can find the subtype of mesothelioma, if it has spread and other details.
+Doctors use this information along with scans to find the mesothelioma stage.
+They choose the best treatment based on the test results.

-You will need to discuss with your doctor what the results mean and what options you have for treatment.
-Both your doctor and the pathologist should have experience with mesothelioma to interpret the results properly.
+You can discuss how the results will impact treatment with your doctor.
+Both your doctor and the pathologist must be experienced with mesothelioma to interpret the results.
 Communicating well with your doctor is important.
-You and your loved ones can prepare questions and communication strategies for speaking with doctors about biopsy results and the next steps.
+You can prepare questions and communication strategies to speak with doctors about biopsy results and the next steps.

 Coping with a mesothelioma diagnosis is a challenge, but it is one you do not have to face alone.
-The Mesothelioma Center is here to provide the information and support mesothelioma survivors need.
+The Mesothelioma Center is here to provide the support that survivors need.

 If you are looking for mesothelioma support, please contact our Patient Advocates at (855) 404-4592